UmaRathore/azlabs/AZ-104-NOTES.md

 - The Activity Log captures subscription-level events, including create, update, and delete operations.
 Encompassing a wide range of operations beyond just deployments.
 - Network Watcher provides a comprehensive set of tools for diagnosing and resolving network issues in Azure VMs.
 - Azure Network Watcher Packet Capture is a perfect solution to inspect all network traffic between the Virtual Machines for a duration of 3 hours
+- Azure Network Watcher Effective routes: This tool within Azure Network Watcher displays the routing table for a specific virtual machine.
+It shows the routes that the VM uses to reach different destinations, including on-premises networks.
 - Azure Application Insights Availability Tests is specifically built for simulating user traffic from different regions and measuring application responsiveness.
 - Network flow logs: collect data about the IP addresses that connects to the Load balancer, enable diagonostics on LB, this will capture network flow logs which contain information about incoming and outgoing traffic on Load Balancer
 ```